 Under our standard overdraft practices:

 - We will charge you a fee of $25 ($5 for members ages 65 and older for Checks, ACH, and Online Bill Pay items) each time we pay an overdraft if your account is overdrawn.

 What if I want HUECU to authorize and pay overdrafts on my ATM and everyday debit card transactions?

-If you want us to authorize and pay overdrafts on ATM and everyday debit card transactions, call (617) 495-4460, email us at email@example.com, or complete the form below.
+If you want us to authorize and pay overdrafts on ATM and everyday debit card transactions, email us at email@example.com or complete the form below.
 You can revoke your authorization for Harvard University Employees Credit Union to pay these overdrafts at any time by any of the above methods.
 Your revocation must include both your name and your account number so that we can properly identify your account.